- If you get a letter from us

 Contact us if:

-- you think you have been overpaid
+- you think you’ve been overpaid

 - your circumstances change and this is likely to affect your Housing Benefit

-When you have to repay the money
+When you must repay the money

 - you did not report a change in your circumstances